 Dubovica is one of the most famous and best beaches in Hvar.
 It lies on the south side, right before you enter Stari Grad.
-One of the main focal points along the beach are the beautiful, old stone buildings.
+The beautiful old stone buildings are one of the main focal points along the beach.

 The crystal-clear water of Dubovica Beach and the mild climate of Hvar Island attracts many visitors year-round.
 Along the pebble beach, you will find a restaurant serving delicious food.
 Getting to the shore requires a small hike, but you will love every second of it once you are there.

 Parking can be hard at the beach, so most visitors arrive by boat.
-While there, enjoy a relaxing day lying out on the beach or going for a swim or being adventurous and going for a hike or exploring the beach’s many caves.
+While there, enjoy a relaxing day lying out on the beach, going for a swim, being adventurous, going for a hike, or exploring the beach’s many caves.

 Sveta Nedjelja Beach

 This rocky coastline on the southern Hvar shore has cliffs that rise majestically out of the Adriatic.
-Located about 12 km from Hvar Town, this area is home to a number of nice beaches, as well as hotels and restaurants.
+Located about 12 km from Hvar Town, this area is home to several excellent beaches, hotels, and restaurants.
 From here, you can also reach Šćedro Island, which we’ve talked about earlier.

 Jerolim Beach on Jerolim Island is quite an unusual beach.
 It is a nudist beach.
-In fact, it was named one of the top nudist beaches of the world by CNN.
+It was named one of the top nudist beaches in the world by CNN.
 Nature is prevalent throughout this beach.
 Not only is the actual beach outstanding, but nature all along the coastline is as well.

 You can find several bars along Jerolim Beach, some of which you can lounge around and wait for your drinks in hammocks.
 This laid-back beach atmosphere is what many long for when looking for a beach retreat.

-Hvar’s best sandy beach for families is Grebišće, which is located on the north side of the Jelsa harbor.
-It’s nothing flash, but the kids who want to make sandcastles will love it.
-Just remember to pack the baby powder for when you’re ready to head home.
+Hvar’s best sandy beach for families is Grebišće, located on the north side of the Jelsa harbor.
+It’s nothing flashy, but the kids who want to make sandcastles will love it.
+Remember to pack the baby powder when ready to head home.

 Pokonji Dol Beach

-Beach visits are easily among the top things to do in Hvar Town and Pokonji Dol Beach is one of the town’s most popular beaches.
-Less than 30 minutes on foot from Hvar Town, this stunning pebble beach features beautifully blue water and has a number of eateries and accommodations, too.
+Beach visits are easily among the top things to do in Hvar Town, and Pokonji Dol Beach is one of the town’s most popular beaches.
+Less than 30 minutes on foot from Hvar Town, this stunning pebble beach features beautiful blue water and has many eateries and accommodations.

 Where To Stay: Hvar Accommodation

 Being so close to the city, Divino is easy to find.
-The friendly staff will see to it that you have a relaxed evening full of delectable foods and spirits.
-Divino offers authentic local dishes and the best wines of the area, a great place to can kick back and relax for a little while.
+The friendly staff will see that you have a relaxed evening full of delectable foods and spirits.
+Divino offers authentic local dishes and the best wines in the area, a great place to kick back and relax for a little while.
 Check Facebook.

 Carpe Diem is a Hvar classic, open from breakfast until well into the night.
 Visitors love the wide variety of food and drinks offered here.
-From pancakes and coffee to the best-mixed cocktails around, you can find it all at Carpe Diem.
-It’s at night, though, that the place really comes alive.
+You can find everything from pancakes and coffee to the best-mixed cocktails around at Carpe Diem.
+It’s at night, though, that the place comes alive.